traceloop/openllmetry/README.md

   </a>
 </h4>

+Looking for the JS/TS version?
+Check out [OpenLLMetry-JS](https://github.com/traceloop/openllmetry-js).

 OpenLLMetry is a set of extensions built on top of [OpenTelemetry](https://opentelemetry.io/) that gives you complete observability over your LLM application.
-Because it uses OpenTelemetry under the hood, it can be connected to your existing observability solutions - Datadog, Honeycomb, and others.
+Because it uses OpenTelemetry under the hood, [it can be connected to your existing observability solutions](https://www.traceloop.com/docs/openllmetry/integrations/introduction) - Datadog, Honeycomb, and others.

 It's built and maintained by Traceloop under the Apache 2.0 license.